luoyuanlab/SOAR/data_analysis/drug_discovery/README.md

 ### Input
 - `Human protein interactome` (e.g., Interactome.tsv'), which contains 350k pairs of PPIs.
 Maping of NCBI gene IDs and symbols can be done using HGNC reference (e.g., 'HGNC.tsv').

-- `Cell-type level SV-DE genes` similar to that required for drug screen.
+- `Spatially variable (tissue level) cell type-specific differnetially expressed genes` similar to that required for drug screen.

 ### PPI Network
 - Top 300 SV-DE genes with the highest absolute values is used to find matching PPIs in the interactome (both receiver and sender need to be from the top 300 DEG list).